CathalDonohoe/theory-algos-project/README.md

 These components together make the SHA-512 algorithm programmed in the C Programming Language.
 TBC

 ## Why can't we reverse the SHA512 algorithm to retrieve the original message from a hash digest?
-The SHA512 function cannot be decrypted or revered as it is not an encryption function as it’s a one-way function.
-A lot of people are under the impression that SHA-512 encrypts data.
-It does no such thing.
-All it does is compute a hash value for a given set of data.
-Hash functions are used as one-way methods.
-They take the data (messages) and compute hash values (digests).
-The inverse can't be done.
-To better explain why a SHA-512 is NOT reversible, here's very simple example:
+The SHA512 function cannot be decrypted or revered since it is a one-way function rather than an encryption function.
+Many people mistakenly believe that SHA-512 encrypts data.
+It doesn't work like that.
+It simply calculates a hash value for a collection of data.
+One-way methods such as hash functions are used.
+They calculate hash values(digets) from the data (messages).
+It's impossible to do the same.
+To better explain why a SHA-512 is NOT reversible, here's very simple example: <br>
 Using SHA-512 on text data of 750,000 characters, we obtain a mere 128 digits digest.
 Now if I wanted to revert this, how could I possibly determine with exactitude which 750,000 characters were used from just 128 digits? <br>
  The fundamental difference is that while encryption is a two way function(given the key) hash is only a one way function: given some data you can compute the hash, given the hash it is difficult to have the data back.
 In these cases, it is computationally unfeasible to find the reverse of a hash, but it is easy to find the hash of any data.
 Reversing a hash function would cause a preimage attack. <br>
 	“In cryptography, a preimage attack on cryptographic hash functions tries to find a message that has a specific hash value.
 A cryptographic hash function would resist attacks on its preimage (set of possible inputs).”
 [1] <br>